-Note: the functions Width, MS Proc, Phase L and Phase R affect all routings of the respective channel.
+Note: Width, MS Proc, Phase L and Phase R affect all routings of the respective channel.

-The Hardware Outputs have no width option, but two other options:
+The Hardware Outputs have no width, but other options:

 FX Return.
 The effect signal (Echo and Reverb) is mixed to the respective hardware output by the duo knob/small fader.